How it works

 A medical device will calculate your total cholesterol and triglyceride levels in your blood, based upon the blood sample that was taken

 Your results will be documented, and your pharmacist will offer lifestyle advice or refer you back to your doctor according to your results

 About cardiovascular risk

 Cardiovascular diseases (CVDs) are a group of conditions affecting the heart and blood vessels, such as heart attacks, stroke and thrombosis.
 The build-up of fatty deposits on the inner walls of blood vessels are the causative factor of most acute cardiovascular events.
 This is since they clog arteries therefore restricting the flow of blood to the heart or brain.
 Other factors such age, gender, physical inactivity, whether you smoke or drink and the presence of other conditions such as diabetes, obesity and hypertension also contribute towards your risk of a cardiovascular event.

 In 2016, an analysis by the World Health Organisation showed that 2 in every 5 deaths in Malta are attributed to cardiovascular disease.
 Cardiovascular disease thus remains the leading cause of death, in both men and women, on the Maltese islands.

-Ischaemic heart disease and stroke are the 2 leading causes of death worldwide.
-A major risk factor for the development of both diseases is dyslipidaemia, a term coined to an abnormal amount of lipids in your blood.
+A major risk factor for the development of both cardiovascular disease is dyslipidaemia, a term coined to an abnormal amount of lipids in your blood.
 Blood lipids are fatty substances, such as cholesterol and triglycerides, which are essential for the normal functioning of the body:

 However, excess amounts of these substances can result in the fat deposits in your artery walls, making it difficult for blood to flow, which in turn can have a negative impact on your cardiovascular functioning.
 Sometimes, those deposits can break suddenly and form a clot that causes a heart attack or stroke.